indigoparadox/doorbot-detector/README.md

 ### \[doorbot.notifiers.logger\]

 This notifier publishes action notifications to a log.
 By default, log messages are emitted to stdout (similar to other log messages).

+#### Configuration

+* **logfile** (optional)

+  If this option is specified, action events will be logged to a file at the given local filesystem path.

+* **logmode** (optional, default "a")

+  Specifies how to open the logfile above.
+Can be "a" (for append, appends to the file if it exists), or "w" (for write, overwrites the file if it exists).

+* **sysloghost** (optional)

+  If specified, action events will be logged to the given syslog server.
+Should be a URL in the form of syslog://syslog hostname:syslog port/syslog facility (e.g. syslog://localhost:514/user).

+* **logstream** (optional, default "enabled")

+  If this option is specified as "disabled", then logging action events to stdout will be disabled.

 ## Overlays